Shohei Ohtani: Japan's baseball phenomenon – DW – 03/22/2023

-Major League Baseball player Shohei Ohtani has become a transcendant star in the United States and in his home country, Japan.
-Moreso after leading his country to the World Baseball Classic title.
+Major League Baseball player Shohei Ohtani has become a transcendant star in the United States and in his home country, Japan, after leading his team to the World Baseball Classic title.

 https://p.dw.com/p/4P3Jf